PANIC DISORDER AND OUR FAITH IN GOD

 Panic attacks may come on suddenly without warning at first but overtime, they are usually triggered by certain situations.
 Some research suggests that your body’s natural flight or fight responses are involved in panic attacks.

 For example, if a grizzly bear were to come after you, your body would react instinctively – your heart rate would speed up as your body prepares for a life- threatening situation.
-Many of the same reactions occur in a panic attack, but there is no known or obviously dangerous situation that triggers this apparently- random panic attack.
+Many of the same reactions occur in a panic attack, but there is no known or obviously dangerous situation that triggers this panic attack.

 Symptoms of a Panic Disorder often start in the late teens or early adulthood and affect more women than men, however children can have Panic Disorder as well.
 They are less common in children, and many times they will not be able to express what their fears are.
 Symptoms of children may be excessive screaming, excessive agitation, or excessive disobedience and defiant behaviors.